mempko/firestr/docs/connecting.md

 If you receive an introduction you can add that person by clicking on the **green** add button to the right of the introduction.

+Both people have to be online to be able to introduce them to each other.

 More About Locators
 ============